SimpleDataLabsInc/prophecy-docs/docs/metadata/configure-audit-logging.md

 ## Configure S3 bucket for logs

-1. Create/reuse a new AWS IAM user who is responsible for Prophecy libs.
+1. Create/reuse a AWS IAM user who is requires access to prophecy audit logs.
+There is no need to attach any policies to this user.
-2. Share the ARN of the AWS user to grant permissions to our newly created S3 bucket.
-It should be of the format `arn:aws:iam::{{Customer-Account-ID}:user/{Customer-User}` with the actual customer details.
-Eg: `arn:aws:iam::022726153140:user/prashanth`
+2. Share the ARN of the AWS user with Prophecy, inorder to grant permissions to access the audit events stored in prophecy S3 bucket.
+The ARN should be of the format `arn:aws:iam::{{Customer-Account-ID}:user/{Customer-User}` with the actual customer details.
+Eg: `arn:aws:iam::123456789012:user/bob`.
-3. Download the AWS CLI on customer machine and set it up on their machine.
+3. Prophecy would provide the required access and communicate back the S3 bucket URL that can be used to access the events.
-4. Create/reuse AWS access keys using the above user and configure the AWS CLI to use it.
+4. You may now be able to access this bucket over an application (or) AWS CLI using the above user credentials.
-5. Use the below command to get the latest events bucket locally.
+5. Example of AWS CLI access is given below.
+Use the below command to get the latest events bucket locally.
 You may use similar mechanism to access it from your applications.

 ```
+aws configure --> with user access keys
 cd {desired-directory}
-aws s3 sync s3://customer-backend-events-xyz .
+aws s3 sync s3://customer-backend-events-xyz
 ```

 ## Audit events